Block Quote – A 3-Step Guide

 Block Quote – In a Nutshell

-• It begins on a new line
+• They begin on a new line

 • Must be indented from the left